Shohei Ohtani hits 44th homer, leaves mound early; De La Cruz has six RBIs as Reds beat Angels | TSN

 Ohtani hits 44th homer, leaves mound early; De La Cruz has six RBIs as Reds beat Angels

 ANAHEIM, Calif.
-(AP) — Shohei Ohtani hit his major league-leading 44th homer in the first inning before he abruptly left the mound in the second due to arm fatigue during the Los Angeles Angels' 9-4 loss to the Cincinnati Reds on Wednesday in the first game of a doubleheader.
+(AP) — Shohei Ohtani abruptly left the mound in the second with a torn ligament after hitting his major league-leading 44th homer in the first inning during the Los Angeles Angels' 9-4 loss to the Cincinnati Reds on Wednesday in the first game of a doubleheader.

+Ohtani won’t pitch for the rest of the season because of the tear in his elbow ligament, Angels GM Perry Minasian announced after the second game.
+The team doesn’t yet know whether he will need surgery.

+The Angels got a double blow of terrible injury news: Three-time AL MVP Mike Trout is going back on the injured list for at least 10 days to aid his recovery from surgery on a broken bone in his hand, Minasian said.
+Trout returned to the Angels' lineup Tuesday after a seven-week absence, but he didn't play in the doubleheader after waking up sore.

+Ohtani doubled and scored as Los Angeles' designated hitter in the nightcap, choosing to play on even after learning of his torn ligament between games.
+Ohtani had Tommy John surgery after his AL Rookie of the Year season in 2018.

+Orange County native Matt McLain homered and drove in three runs as the Reds won the nightcap 7-3, sweeping a three-game series with the Angels for the first time.

-Elly De La Cruz had a career-high six RBIs with a three-run homer and a three-run triple for Cincinnati following the latest early departure of Ohtani, who has been bothered by nagging injuries on the mound all summer.
+Elly De La Cruz had a career-high six RBIs with a three-run homer and a three-run triple in the opener for Cincinnati.
+Tyler Stephenson hit a two-run homer in the second game.

-Ohtani faced six batters and threw 26 pitches before he departed with a 2-2 count on Christian Encarnacion-Strand, following a brief consultation with manager Phil Nevin and the training staff.
+In the opener, Ohtani faced six batters and threw 26 pitches before he departed with a 2-2 count on Christian Encarnacion-Strand.
 Ohtani skipped his previous turn in the Angels' rotation to rest his arm, and he has now left five starts early this summer with injuries including finger blisters, a cracked fingernail and hand cramping.

-Nevin said Ohtani told him that his pitching arm “just didn’t feel right.”
+Before the tear was revealed, Angels manager Phil Nevin said Ohtani's pitching arm “just didn’t feel right.”

 “He told me he didn’t feel any pain,” Nevin said.
 “It was just more of the same thing he’s been feeling for the last couple of weeks.”

-“Anytime somebody leaves a game in the second inning, you’re worried about an injury, sure,” Nevin said.
+Rookie Nolan Schanuel, the first player from the 2023 draft class to reach the majors, reached base seven straight times and eight times in nine plate appearances in the doubleheader after pinch-hitting for Ohtani in the third inning of the opener.

+Luis Rengifo had a two-run single in the second game for the Angels, whose dreams of ending their eight-year playoff drought are all but dead.
+Los Angeles has lost four straight and 16 of 21 since the trade deadline, when the Halos elected not to move Ohtani and made several acquisitions.

-De La Cruz struck out three times, with Ohtani fanning him on a nasty splitter in the first.
-But the Reds' sensational 21-year-old rookie shortstop also came up with two huge hits in the Reds' fourth win in six games.
+De La Cruz struck out three times in the opener, but the Reds' sensational 21-year-old rookie shortstop also came up with two huge hits.

 De La Cruz hit his 11th homer in the fifth, connecting three pitches after Angels shortstop Andrew Velazquez got an error for short-hopping a throw to first on what should have been an inning-ending grounder.
 Los Angeles also lost Tuesday’s game because Cincinnati scored three unearned runs after Schanuel botched De La Cruz's grounder that should've ended the inning.